Research Centers and Institutes

 The Cooperative Agricultural Research Center (CARC) is the unit within the College of Agriculture and Human Sciences that plays an important role in agriculture, natural resources and life sciences.
 The CARC component helps Prairie View A&M University fulfill its land-grant mission of teaching, research and service.
 Agricultural research in the Cooperative Agricultural Research Center is divided into the following areas: Animal Systems, Plant Systems, Food Systems, Natural Resources and Environmental Systems and Social Systems and Allied Research.

 College of Arts and Sciences

-The Radiation Institute for Science and Engineering (RaISE) utilizes research expertise in both sciences and engineering disciplines to establish unique research opportunities with world renowned scientific personnel.
+The Radiation Institute for Science and Engineering (RaISE), established with funds from the Chancellor’s Research Initiative (CRI) of the Texas A&M University System, utilizes research expertise in both sciences and engineering disciplines to establish unique research opportunities with world renowned scientific personnel.
 Radiation biology includes experimental studies and theoretical modeling of space radiation biology studies for NASA conducted on the International Space Station, on the surface of Mars (Curiosity), at the Brookhaven National Labs, at Loma Linda University Medical Center, at Los Alamos National Labs, and at International Facilities (Japan, Germany, and Italy).